 Home renovations can add value to your home and make it a better place to live.
 There are a number of ways to finance home improvement projects, including personal loans and home equity loans.

 The primary benefit of renovating your home with an unsecured personal loan is that you don’t need to back the loan with collateral.
 A home equity loan or home equity line of credit (HELOC) requires your home to be used as collateral; if you default on the loan, you’ll lose your home to the bank.

 However, the cost of borrowing is typically higher with personal loans than it is for home equity loans and HELOCs.
 Unsecured personal loan APRs tend to be higher than secured home equity loan APRs, which means you’d pay more money for your renovations over the life of the loan.

 4. Making a large purchase

 Since personal loans can be used to pay for virtually anything, some consumers use them to make large purchases.
-The best way to pay for a large miscellaneous purchase is to budget up and pay in cash, but that’s not always possible in an emergency – like when an appliance suddenly breaks down.
+The best way to pay for a large miscellaneous purchase is to budget for it and pay in cash, but that’s not always possible in an emergency — like when an appliance suddenly breaks down.